yaro4luck/SQL-Restaurant_Database/README.md

 # DATABASE
-SQL script creating PostgreSQL RDBS "Restaurant" with the help of SQL queries, psql shell commands and PL/pgsql language blocks.
+SQL script for Ubuntu server creating PostgreSQL RDBS "Restaurant" with the help of SQL queries, psql shell commands and PL/pgsql language blocks.